The Stable Limit DAHA and the Double Dyck Path Algebra: The double Dyck path algebra

 \begin{rmk} Note that the relations (\ref{y1 relation}) match the generating relations for the algebra $\AHA_k^{+}$.
 Similarly, $T_1^{-1},...,T_{k-1}^{-1}$ and $z_1,...,z_k$ generate a copy of $\AHA_k^{+}$ with parameter $\tc^{-1}$. \end{rmk}

 The algebra $\Atq$ comes with a canonical quiver representation.
-The representation emerged first, from the analysis of certain operators acting on generating function of Dyck paths.
-The algebra itself is a abstract formalization of the properties of these operators.
+The representation emerged first, from the analysis of certain operators acting on generating functions of Dyck paths.
+The algebra itself is a abstract formalization of the properties of the relevant operators.
 We will use the representation defined in \cite{Me}*{Proposition 3.2, Proposition 3.3}.
 The relationship between this action and the original action defined in \cite{CM} is explained in \cite{Me}*{\S 3.3}.